 Palakkad is the gateway to Kerala.
-Celebrated as the rice bowl of the state, Palghat or Palakkad as it also known, has a low mountain pass called Palghat Gap which separates Kerala from the neighbouring Tamil Nadu.
+Celebrated as the rice bowl of the state, Palghat, or Palakkad as it is also known, has a low mountain pass called Palghat Gap which separates Kerala from the neighbouring Tamil Nadu.
 The pass is located between the Nilgiri Hills and Anaimalai Hills and many important local rivers like Bharatha Puzha originate from there.
-A lush emerald green land of hills, rivers, mountains, forests, and streams, Palakkad derives its name from 2 Malayalam words Pala and Kadu (forest) and the region was once densely covered with sweet-smelling flowering Pala trees.
+A lush emerald-green land of hills, rivers, mountains, forests, and streams, Palakkad derives its name from 2 Malayalam words Pala and Kadu (forest) and the region was once densely covered with sweet-smelling flowering Pala trees.
 The famous gap which serves as a corridor was once a vital trade route between the east and west coasts of peninsular India.
 Moreover, the 15th-century migration of Brahmins into Palakkad has blessed the region with a potpourri of arts.
 Palakkad is blessed with some of the finest classical music schools and many great Carnatic musicians have hailed from this green region.

 Visit Palakkad for some soul therapy